AP Interview: Maduro reveals secret meetings with US envoy

 #ReadLocal

-As head of the congress, Guaido on Jan.
-10 declared himself interim president, saying he had a constitutional right to assume presidential powers from the "tyrant" Maduro.
+As head of Congress, Guaido declared himself interim president on Jan.
+23, saying he had a constitutional right to assume presidential powers from the "tyrant" Maduro.
 He has since garnered broad support, calling massive street protests and winning recognition from the U.S. and dozens of nations in Latin America and Europe who share his goal of removing Maduro.

 At turns conciliatory and combative, Maduro said all Venezuela needs to rebound is for Trump to remove his "infected hand" from the country that sits atop the world's largest petroleum reserves.